Jano952/CaliperAVR/README.md

 | pXXXXX  |  Continous mode update period in ms|
 | s       | Supress Timeouts|

+I used internal oscillator at 8MHz.
+Built using MiniCore for Arduino.
+Pins PB0 and PB1 (8 and 9) are used as debug, they mirror the decoded bits from Caliper.
-Change baud rate as you wish.
+You can change baud rate as you wish.